javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h2 id="by-value-object-query">Querying for ValueObject changes</h2>
-This query select changes done on a concrete [ValueObject](/documentation/domain-configuration/#value-object)
+This query selects changes made on a concrete [ValueObject](/documentation/domain-configuration/#value-object)
 (so a ValueObject owned by a concrete Entity instance)
-or changes done on all ValueObjects owned by any instance of a given Entity.
+or changes made on all ValueObjects owned by any instance of a given Entity.

 When querying for ValueObjects you should keep in mind that ValueObjects,
-by definition don’t have their own identifiers.
+by definition, don’t have their own identifiers.
 We identify them by providing
-owning Entity instance Id and a property name.
+the owning Entity Instance Id and a property name.
 So in this case, the property name serves as a sort of path.

 Let’s see how it works: